How is the country’s fruits and vegetables sector fairing?

 For the Kenyan farmers, both domestic and export markets have their own unique advantages but the common thing is that they are undersupplied.
-In fact, the main limiting factor to farmers accessing these markets is their ability to produce sufficient quantities.
+In fact, the main limiting factor to farmers accessing these markets is their inability to produce sufficient quantities.

-challenges are farmers in Kenya experiencing?
+What challenges are farmers in Kenya experiencing?

 There